 I can't import my Google Classroom classes or students to Edpuzzle.

-If you can't import your classes from Google Classroom or you're having problems when trying to post or update assignments, there could be a problem with Google’s permissions.
+If you can't import your classes from Google Classroom or you're having problems when trying to post or update assignments or sync grades, there could be a problem with Google’s permissions.

 Usually, this occurs when your Google account's permissions for Edpuzzle have expired.
 This normally happens at the beginning of the course or after a period of inactivity and means that Edpuzzle isn't able to access the information from your Google Classroom account.